 Westminster Bridge is a beautiful bridge full of secrets.
 Fascinating architecture and ornate gothic lamps light the wat to the palace of Westminster.
 There are incredible views in every direction.
 Big Ben, Westminster Palace and the London Eye are all more than ideal back drops for this photogenic icon of London.
 Simply put, this is one of the very best Instagram spots in London.

 With a history spanning over 1,400 years, a Cathedral dedicated to St Paul has always stood at the highest point in London.
 Today, this fixture in London’s history is a place of worship for many, and a truly magnificent sight to behold.
 Contrasted with modern buildings, the cathedral is a timeless classic designed by famous architect, Christopher Wren.

+Unsurprisingly, Leadenhall Market has made our list of the most Instagrammable places in London.
 Every bit as beautiful on the outside as it is inside, the Leadenhall Market is a covered market in the heart of London, dating back to the 14th century.
 It’s got all the old world charm of cobbled stone roads and independent shops.
 And of course, it’s the location of the wand shopping scene in Harry Potter.

 BYWATER STREET, CHELSEA

 Posh in pastel, Chelsea is one of the most affluent neighbourhoods in London.
 Walk the pretty streets that offer seasonal variety, but beauty nonetheless.
 A favourite area for dream house window shoppers.
 From widely adored flowers to the world famous football club Chelsea FC, this neighbourhood has something for everyone.
 Add a splash of colour with some shots in this highly Instagrammable corner of London.